 2- Alternatively, and preferably, hug your drum, keeping it close to your chest, even underneath your coat.
 This way your body heat will help keep the drum head warm.

 3-When drumming around a fire, you can hold the drum head towards the fire until it is taut and singing once more.
-Do not, however, place your drum on the floor next to the heat of the fire – just as our skin burns when placed next to a fire, so will your drum.
+This should be done very carefully.
+Do not place your drum on the floor next to the heat of the fire and leave it there – just as our skin burns when placed next to a fire, so will your drum.

-4- On a hot and sunny day, it is a good idea to have a small water spray to keep the drum head from getting too dry and tight.
+4- On a hot and sunny day, it is a good idea to have a small water spray which you occassionally use to keep the drum head from getting too dry and tight.
 Avoid leaving your drum out in the sun for too long – try and find some shade regularly.

 5- If your drum is cold, warm it gradually.
 If your drum is hot, cool it slowly.
 Be patient in restoring your drums tone before playing.

 At home and indoors, it is much easier to keep our drums at a comfortable temperature.

 1- Keep your drum somewhere cool and dry in your house, where it is not going to experience these extremes of temperature.
 Shamanic Drums are best kept somewhere in the house, off the ground, wrapped in their blanket or their bag.